 This e-portfolio will directly support the use of the HEE assessment strategy.

-User testing has now been completed, and roll-out of the e-portfolio is under way.
+Roll-out of the e-portfolio is under way.

 Find out more on our companion web page: e-portfolio and downloadable resources.